sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Expendable**]

 Effect: Your aptitude is permanently increased by 5%.

+### Silver Bullet Gu

+*Rank 2 Attack*

+Cost: 20 portions

+Range: 25 meters

+Health: 5

+Food:

+Keywords: [**Unreactable**]

+Effect: You launch a silver orb at incredibly high speeds.
+This attack always hits.
+Deal 10 force damage on a hit.
+If this damage is dealt to the creature's hitpoints, they gain *bleeding 1*.

 #### Upgrade Tree: Silver Lining Gu
 *Silver Lining Gu can be refined into several different rank 2 Gu.
 Quicksilver Lining Gu provides a speed boost, Steel Lining Gu provides physical defense, and Resurgence Gu pivots to Wood Path to provide additional healing to surrounding allies.*